PlutoZhang/Zowe-docs/topics/prezosmf.md

 IBM z/OS Management Facility (z/OSMF) is a prerequisite for the Project Giza microservice that must be installed and running before you use Project Giza.
 This article consists of the following information:

-- z/OSMF Requirements for Project Giza
+- z/OSMF requirements for Project Giza
 - Configuring z/OSMF
 - Verifying your z/OSMF configuration